AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 The Configuring transactional messaging section has been improved with information on how to access the latest transactional events and updated screenshots.
 [Read more](../../administration/using/configuring-transactional-messaging.md#previewing-and-publishing-the-event)

+The section related to typologies and typology rules has been improved and updated with additional information on out-of-the-box typology rules.
+[Read more](../../sending/using/about-typology-rules.md)

 ## Release 20.2 - March 2020 {#release-20-2---march-2020}